Post Summary: Explore the wild terrain of Eastern USA with these 10 stunning National Parks on the east coast.

 Asheville, North Carolina is 45 minutes to an hour away from the park and is an excellent add on to a Smoky Mountains National Park getaway.

 When To Visit: The park is open year-round, but in the winter and early spring, many campgrounds and visitor centers will be closed.
 Summer and Fall are the ideal times to visit but are also when most visitors are coming to the park.
 October is regarded as one the best times to visit the park because of it’s incredible fall colors.

-Where To Stay: Airbnb Mountain Cabin
+Where To Stay: Gatlingburg Cabin

 Interesting Fact: For half of the year, Cadillac Mountain, the highest point in the park, is the first spot in the US to catch the rays of the rising sun.